 The technology behind PWAs itself is not new – tech giants such as Facebook and Twitter have been using it for a while.
-It’s evolution as one of the best ecommerce trends, however, is fairly new as more and more online stores are opting for it.
+Its evolution as one of the best ecommerce trends, however, is fairly new as more and more online stores are opting for it.
 After all, utilizing them means creating a richer web browser experience without compromising on content or functionality.
-It also helps that it costs fairly less, as development from scratch is not required.
+It also helps that it costs fairly less, as the development from scratch is not required.
 Ecommerce stores, especially those with layered CRM and ERP systems, or complicated content formats can and should easily take advantage of these.

 #9.
 Personalized Shopping Experiences

 Customers today have different needs when it comes to their ideal online shopping experience.
-Given the ease of access they now have thanks to visual search, mobile shopping, and social media-driven ecommerce marketing, customers today crave for a more personalized experience.
+Given the ease of access they now have thanks to visual search, mobile shopping, and social media-driven ecommerce marketing, customers today crave a more personalized experience.
 The more tailored it appears to them, the more it is appealing.
 This emerging trend of ecommerce has been verified by both shoppers and marketers.
 According to a Bazaarvoice report, over 50% of shoppers had a strong preference for personalized experiences.
 On the other hand, an Evergage report stated that over 74% of marketers believe personalization to be a pivoting point for their business.

-The logic behind this ecommerce trend is simple – the more personalized the experience, the more attracted the customer will be to store.
+The logic behind this ecommerce trend is simple — the more personalized the experience, the more attracted the customer will be to the brand.
 Retailers must, therefore, make it a point to offer the best in the industry.
 There are several tactics that can go a long way in ensuring this.
 This includes (but is not limited to) offering discounts, adding high-quality content, social media engagement, and adding informed recommendations.
 Marketers can also get more innovative to include blended in-store and online experiences or offer value-added services.

 #10.
-The Use Of CGI For Product Imagery
+The Use Of CGI for Product Imagery

 One of the biggest requirements of ecommerce stores today is reliability.
 If they do not come across as authentic in the quality of their products and services, they will not be successful.
 In the world of online shopping, the success of a business lies greatly upon the quality of the imagery.
 The growing trend for ecommerce in terms of imagery now lies in CGI photos.
 These images, which are fully rendered virtually, are realistic and can be viewed virtually from all angles just as in a real product.
 This enhances its reliability and authenticity in the eyes of the customer.